telerik/kendo-react-inputs/docs/slider/overview.md

 ### State

 The Slider is designed as a stateless component.
-Therefore, to store its state and configuration properties, use a high-order component.
+To store its state and configuration properties, wrap it a high-order component.

-The `onChange` event is fired each time a user interacts with the Slider.
-The new value is then passed as an argument to the `onChange` callback.
+The `onChange` event fires each time a user interacts with the Slider.
+The new value is passed as an argument to the `onChange` callback.

 ```html
   <div id="app"></div>